 The text of the statute offers no clear reason to believe-and indeed, gives good reason to doubt-that Congress intended for RFRA to restore pre-Smith case law defining the plaintiff's prima facie burden.
-The Navajo Nation court did correctly note that RFRA "expressly adopted" one component of the Sherbert and Yoder decisions: the requirement that courts apply the compelling interest test once the claimant proves a substantial burden.109 Unfortunately, the court then leaped to the conclusion that "[t]he same cases that set forth the compelling interest test also define what kind or level of burden on the exercise of religion is sufficient to invoke the compelling interest test."110 To support this conclusion, the majority relied on Section (a)(5) of RFRA, which provides that "the compelling interest test for striking sensible balances between religious liberty and competing prior governmental interests."111
+The Navajo Nation court did correctly note that RFRA "expressly adopted" one component of the Sherbert and Yoder decisions: the requirement that courts apply the compelling interest test once the claimant proves a substantial burden.
+Unfortunately, the court then leaped to the conclusion that "[t]he same cases that set forth the compelling interest test also define what kind or level of burden on the exercise of religion is sufficient to invoke the compelling interest test."
+To support this conclusion, the majority relied on Section (a)(5) of RFRA, which provides that "the compelling interest test as set forth in . . . federal court rulings [prior to Smith] is a workable test for striking sensible balances between religious liberty and competing prior governmental interests."

 However, a closer look at RFRA's text demonstrates that Congress was not codifying the "Sherbert/Yoder framework" for either element of the plaintiff's prima facie burden.
 Where the statute refers to Sherbert and Yoder in section 2(b)(1), it does so to restore pre-Smith case law regarding the defense's burden in the two cases: "The purposes of this Act are . . . to restore the compelling interest test as set forth in Sherbert v.
 Verner, 374 U.S. 398 (1963) and Wisconsin v.
-Yoder, 406 U.S. 205 (1972) and to guarantee its application in all cases where free exercise of religion is substantially burdened "112 Applying the compelling interest test, courts must examine whether the government has
+Yoder, 406 U.S. 205 (1972) and to guarantee its application in all cases where free exercise of religion is substantially burdened . . . ."
+Applying the compelling interest test, courts must examine whether the government has